-This document outlines the initial PaaSage architecture at the end of the first year of the project.
+This document outlines the final PaaSage architecture.
 The deliverable describes the key components that make up the PaaSage platform.
-It also includes an overview of the project requirements and use cases, using a Storyboard approach to link the use case behaviour with the architectural components.
-Identification of and expected advancement from the state of the art in the field is also part of this document.
-Finally we outline steps for year 2.
+It also includes how these relate to the use cases, using a Storyboard approach to link the use case behaviour with the architectural components.
+The document also sscans the current Cloud Market and outlines future application of this final architecture by potential end users.

-The architecture will deliver and support the following novel features in PaaSage:
+The architecture delivers and supports the following novel features in PaaSage:

-- Advanced modelling language for Clouds, utilising models to characterise users, applications, data and platforms as the common thread through the PaaSage environment; - Live Cloud model adaptation to ensure application execution in-line with service level agreements (SLA) and key performance indicators (KPI) criteria; - Model-based support for the porting of legacy applications into the Cloud; - Cross Platform application execution utilising enhanced PaaSage models; - Optimised Cross-Cloud model based deployment of applications. - Support for the development of complex deployments and the migration of local systems to Clouds in a model-based standardised way.

-Support for PaaSage features requires the following architectural measures:

-- Participation in the design and standardisation of an open, powerful, and expressive modelling language together with the MODAClouds project for Cloud-independent modelling of enterprise systems; - Provision of an intelligent Integrated Development Environment (IDE) supporting the modelling language and supporting the developer in the task of optimising the application using knowledge from experts and monitoring; - Creation of mappers and generators that allow a Cloud application modelled with PaaSage to be deployed in a distributed environment, interacting with multiple Cloud providers as required for Cross-Cloud deployments; - Definition and implementation of metadata relevant for Cloud deployment of applications, alongside mechanisms to acquire the metadata and critical performance indicators from various classes of users, from running applications and to reuse the historical metadata available on the services in the application design and deployment.
+- Advanced modelling language for Clouds (CAMEL), utilising models to characterise users, applications, data and platforms as the common thread through the PaaSage environment; - Live Cloud model adaptation to ensure application execution in-line with service level agreements (SLA) and key performance indicators (KPI) criteria; - Model-based support for the porting of applications into the Cloud; - Cross Platform application execution utilising PaaSage models; - Optimised Cross-Cloud model based deployment of applications; - Support for the development of complex deployments and the migration of local systems to Clouds in a model-based standardised way; - Support for PaaSage features is delivered in the following architectural measures; - Support of a powerful Cloud modelling language developed with the wider Cloud modelling community (CAMEL); - Provision of intelligent Integrated Development Environments (IDE) and Social Network supporting the modelling language and supporting the developer in the task of optimising the application using knowledge from experts and monitoring; - Creation of infrastructure that allow a Cloud application modelled with PaaSage to be deployed in a distributed environment, interacting with multiple Cloud providers as required for Cross-Cloud deployments; - Creation of components to measure and monitor critical performance indicators from various classes of users, from running applications and to reuse the historical metadata available on the services in future application design and deployment.